fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 **Deliverables:**

 * Data files with the PM<sub>2.5</sub> values aggregated by the different levels of admin units —to be negotiated with the pandas 🐼 team
-* Visualize the input data and the output
+* Visualizations of the input data and the output
 * Documentation of the process —using the visuals generated

 ### 🤔 From air pollution to life years